 Traditionally speaking, diamond engagement rings have consisted of a single stone perched atop a medium-weight band.
 However, thicker bands are the unique engagement ring trend quickly coming into favor for their more substantial look and feel and they skew the line between engagement ring and wedding band.

-We love the gray diamond on this one.
+We love the colorful jewels on this one.